Encrypting your information is one of the best ways to protect against a cyber-attack, but what about password protecting an external hard drive?

 To Pay or Not to Pay: Navigating the Ransomware Dilemma

 The digital world has become a battleground in recent years, with ransomware attacks taking centre stage.
-The years 2020 and 2021 saw a significant spike in ransomware attacks, partly fueled by the pandemic’s remote work culture, leaving UK businesses and individuals in a bind.
+The years 2020 and 2021 saw a significant spike in ransomware attacks, partly fuelled by the pandemic’s remote work culture, leaving UK businesses and individuals in a bind.

 Fast forward to now, a glimmer of hope emerged with a 23% drop in ransomware attempts, partly due to the decline in the value of cryptocurrency (hackers’ preferred payment type) and the impact of the Russia/Ukraine war.
 But the decision to pay a ransom or not continues to loom over the cyber landscape like an ominous cloud.